Selecting your Compost Structure

 - Compost location can be easily changed

-| Disadvantages: - Easy for rodents to invade
+- Easy for rodents to invade

-- May appear unattractive if it is in plain view of neighbors
+- May appear unattractive if it is in plain view of

-| Once your compost structure is selected you can now learn how to make compost.
+Once your compost structure is selected you can now learn how

-See the latest compost bin products at Amazon.com
+See the latest compost products at

 Next - learn how to create your compost